- Rail Trail

 - Smooth gravel surface so suitable for hybrid bikes

 - Some steep descents/ascents where railway bridges have been removed; the trail dips in and out of creek beds

 - Near Harlin is the 100m long Yimbun Tunnel, the only tunnel on the rail trail.

 - A large concrete and steel bridge at Harlin was destroyed in the 2013 floods, requiring a diversion through the very small town

-Moore has several places to get meals, a bed and breakfast.
+Moore has several places to get meals, and a B&B.